The role of strangeness in chiral and $U(1)_A$ restoration: Properties of and

-{\it Consequences for chiral and $U_A(1)$ restoration.}---The light-quark condensate $\condl$, as the order parameter of the chiral transition, is expected to drop abruptly at the transition temperature, with an inflection point at $T_c$ for physical quark masses.
-However, $\conds$ is supposed to decrease much softly due to the explicit chiral symmetry breaking of the heavier strange quark~\cite{Bazavov:2011nk}, with $m_l/m_s$ the parameter regulating the relative drop of these condensates.
+The light-quark condensate $\condl$, as the order parameter of the chiral transition, is expected to drop abruptly at the transition temperature, with an inflection point at $T_c$ for physical quark masses.
+However, $\conds$ is supposed to decrease much softly due to the explicit chiral symmetry breaking of the heavier strange quark~\cite{Bazavov:2011nk}, being $m_l/m_s$ the parameter regulating the relative drop of these two condensates.
+These trends can be clearly observed in lattice analyses.
+For illustrative purposes we show in Fig.~\ref{fig:conds} the light ($\Delta^R_l$) and strange ($\Delta^R_s$) subtracted condensates reported in~\cite{Bazavov:2011nk}; while $\Delta^R_l$ drops abruptly close to the chiral transition and asymptotically above $T_c$, $\Delta^R_s$ remains large at the critical temperature, showing only a smooth decrease.
+Note that lattice quark condensates usually have to be subtracted to remove UV divergences $\langle \bar q_i q_i \rangle \sim m_i/a$, with $a$ the lattice spacing and $m_i$ the quark mass as defined in~\cite{Bazavov:2011nk}.

 On the one hand, since both the light- and strange-quark condensates are negative quantities,~\eqref{WIK} indicates that $\chi_P^K$ should decrease continuously at all temperatures, with an abrupt drop off around $T_c$ coming from the light-quark condensate.
 On the other hand,~\eqref{WIkappa} implies that below and around the chiral transition $\chi_S^\kappa(T)$ should grow following the $\condl$ decrease and the roughly constant behavior of $\conds$.
-Nevertheless, above the $O(4)$ transition the light-quark condensate starts decreasing only asymptotically, while at some temperature the $\conds$ reduction takes over, hence changing the trend of $\chi_S^\kappa(T)$ to a slowly decreasing behavior towards degeneration with $\chi_P^K (T)$ and $O(4)\times U(1)_A$ restoration.
+Nevertheless, above the $O(4)$ transition the light-quark condensate starts decreasing only asymptotically, while at some temperature the $\conds$ reduction takes over, hence changing the trend of $\chi_S^\kappa(T)$ to a slowly decreasing behavior towards degeneration with $\chi_P^K (T)$.

-The previous argument implies that $\chi_S^\kappa$ should have a maximum at a temperature $T>T_c$ and the behavior of the curve above the maximum would sign $U(1)_A$ restoration, driven by the $\conds$ drop.
-In addition, near the chiral $m_l/m_s\rightarrow 0$ limit one should expect a steepest growth below the maximum, dictated by $\condl$, but a flattening above it, from $\conds$, pointing out for $K-\kappa$ degeneration and $O(4)\times U(1)_A$ restoration at lower temperatures.
-On the contrary, in the $SU(3)$ $m_l/m_s\rightarrow 1$ limit, the peak would be more pronounced from both sides, consistently with $\kappa$ and $\sigma$ degeneration in this limit at $T=0$~\cite{Oller:2003vf,RuizdeElvira:2017aet}.
+The previous argument implies that in the physical case, $\chi_S^\kappa$ should have a maximum at a temperature $T>T_c$ and that the behavior of the curve above the maximum is driven by the $\conds$ drop.
+In addition, near the chiral $m_l/m_s\rightarrow 0$ limit one should expect a steepest growth below the maximum, dictated by $\condl$, but a flattening above it, from $\conds$, pointing out for $K-\kappa$ degeneration at lower temperatures.
+On the contrary, in the $SU(3)$ $m_l/m_s\rightarrow 1$ limit, the peak should be more pronounced from both sides, consistently with $\kappa$ and $\sigma$ degeneration.